Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Introduction

+A comprehensive and realistic treatment of the problem would be to simulate the data, including foregrounds {and} performing foreground subtraction.
+However, this is a major project which requires considerable further work (see e.g. \cite{Bernal:2019jdo,Bernal:2020lkd} for some recent analyses).
+Our aim is more limited, focusing on the comparison of the joint power spectrum and bispectrum PNG constraints using single-dish as opposed to interferometer surveys.
+For the power spectrum, PNG constraints for single-dish surveys are known to outperform those of interferometer surveys.
+However, this has not been assessed in the case of the joint power spectrum and bispectrum signal, and this is indeed the scope of our paper.
+In order to do this, we use the same simplified Fisher analysis as in the interferometer case \cite{Karagiannis:2019jjx}.

 {This paper is organised as follows.
-In \sref{sec:matter_PK_BK} we review the matter bispectrum model and the PNG types considered here.
-In \sref{sec:halo_bias} we present the formalism for the HI bias, while in \sref{sec:HIbisp_RSD} the final model for the bispectrum of the HI fluctuations in redshift space is shown.
+In \sref{sec:matter_PK_BK} we review the matter power spectrum and bispectrum model, {as well as} the PNG types considered here.
+In \sref{sec:halo_bias} we present the formalism for the HI bias, while in \sref{sec:HIbisp_RSD} the final model for the power spectrum and bispectrum of the HI fluctuations in redshift space is shown.
 In \sref{sec:surveys} the specifications of experiments under consideration are presented.
 In \sref{sec:fisher} we review the Fisher matrix formalism used to forecast the amplitude of PNG, while in \sref{sec:obs_window} we discuss the observational limitations for each experimental mode assumed here.
 Finally, the results are presented in \sref{sec:results}, followed by a discussion in \sref{sec:discussion}.}